-Several local prospects are expected to hear their name in the two-round NBA draft on Thursday.
+There are several local prospects who are expected to hear their name in the two-round NBA draft on Thursday.

 Ryan Blake, the NBA's draft consultant, gave an evaluation of the local prospects.

 Bamba is considered the top defensive big man in the draft.
 At the NBA combine, he had the longest wingspan – 7-feet, 10 inches – and, at 9' 7.5", the best standing reach.
 His offense is still a work in progress after averaging 12.9 points in his only season at Texas.
 He also averaged 10.5 rebounds and was second in the nation with 3.7 blocked shots per game.
 Originally from Harlem, he turned 20 in May.
 In this day when even centers are shooting from perimeter he hit 14 of 51 three-pointers (27.5 percent) and has worked since his college season ended at improving this part of his game.
 At 225 pounds, he will also need to get much stronger.
 Despite any deficiencies, it would be a surprise if he is not selected among the top seven players.